torvalds/linux/tools/testing/selftests/bpf/README.rst

       23:       7b 1a e0 ff 00 00 00 00 *(u64 *)(r10 - 32) = r1
       24:       7b 5a c0 ff 00 00 00 00 *(u64 *)(r10 - 64) = r5

-Note that insn #15 has w1 = w5 and w1 is refined later but
+Analte that insn #15 has w1 = w5 and w1 is refined later but
 r5(w5) is eventually saved on stack at insn #24 for later use.
 This cause later verifier failure.
 The bug has been `fixed`__ in Clang 13.